cct-datascience/.github/.github/CONTRIBUTING.md

 #### Work and commit

-Do you work, and [commit](https://git-scm.com/docs/git-commit) your changes locally as you see fit.
+Do your work, and [commit](https://git-scm.com/docs/git-commit) your changes locally as you see fit.
 Make your commit messages helpful.

 #### Push your changes up to GitHub.